matiaspakua/tech.notes.io/pages/general_topic/tech_trends_2023.md

 **Reference**: [File:Unraveling AI Complexity - A Comparative View of AI, Machine Learning, Deep Learning, and Generative AI.png - Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Unraveling_AI_Complexity_-_A_Comparative_View_of_AI,_Machine_Learning,_Deep_Learning,_and_Generative_AI.png)

 ### Github Copilot

+- **AI-Powered Coding**: GitHub Copilot is an AI tool that writes functions in various programming languages by understanding the context of your code.
+- **GPT-3 and Codex**: It utilizes GPT-3 (Generative Pre-Trained Transformer), a natural language processor, and a specialized algorithm called Codex, which is tailored for software source code.
+- **Language Proficiency**: Copilot is particularly effective with languages like Python, JavaScript, and Ruby, which have abundant publicly available code.
+- **Microsoft and OpenAI**: Microsoft, the owner of GitHub, invested in OpenAI, the creator of Codex, to develop this technology.
+- **Learning and Improvement**: Copilot improves as more people use it, enhancing Codex’s ability to provide better coding solutions.
+- **Function Generation**: By naming a function or providing detailed comments, Copilot can generate the corresponding code, which is original and not simply copied from existing sources.
+- **Future of Coding**: Although in its early stages, GitHub Copilot represents the future of coding, potentially revolutionizing the coding process with its advanced auto-complete capabilities.

 ### Facial Recognition

+- **Technology Behind Facial Recognition**: It involves advanced algorithms, high-speed internet, cloud services, high-resolution cameras, and machine learning AI to identify individuals from photos or videos.
+- **Data Collection and Algorithm Training**: Facial recognition systems are trained using vast collections of online photos and videos to recognize faces and their features, improving their ability to identify individuals.
+- **Ubiquity of Facial Recognition**: The technology is becoming widespread, used for unlocking devices, security in homes and public spaces, tailored customer services, identity verification, student monitoring, and law enforcement.
+- **Privacy and Public Presence**: The prevalence of cameras in both public and private spheres means facial recognition is often at work, raising questions about privacy and consent.
+- **Real-World Applications**: Facial recognition simplifies daily interactions like unlocking phones, verifying identity for travel, and aiding in crime prevention and investigation.
+- **Machine Learning and Bias**: The technology relies on machine learning and AI, which can inherit biases from the data they’re trained on, leading to misidentification and discrimination.
+- **Privacy Concerns**: Facial recognition systems often use images without individuals’ consent, and once a face is in the system, it’s nearly impossible to remove, raising significant privacy issues.
+- **Ubiquity and Future Implications**: The widespread use of facial recognition could lead to constant tracking in both public and private spaces, affecting privacy and freedom.
+- **Improvements and Challenges**: Efforts are being made to improve the technology to distinguish between direct and indirect images of individuals and to reduce bias.
+- **Consumer Awareness**: Users should be aware of where facial recognition is used and how to opt out if desired.
+- **Developer Responsibility**: Developers should prioritize privacy and informed consent, and stay informed about AI bias and relevant legislation like GDPR and CPRA.
+- **Implementation Ethics**: Organizations should implement facial recognition responsibly, requiring informed consent and considering privacy laws.

 # Web3 and related